cabouman/mbirjax/docs/source/usr_parameters.rst

 det_channel_offset : float
     Assumed offset between center of rotation and center of detector between detector channels in ALU.
 Defaults to 0.0.

-magnification : float
+det_row_offset : float
-    Ratio of (source to detector distance)/(source to iso distance).
-Defaults to 1.0.
+    Assumed offset in rows of the source-to-detector line with center of detector in ALU.
+Defaults to 0.0.

 delta_voxel : float
     Spacing between voxels in ALU.
 Defaults to 1.0.